Increase logging for Railgun

 When troubleshooting or testing the Railgun Listener, it may be necessary to raise the level of verbosity to capture more log data for debugging.

-railgun.conf should be set to 5 in order for all events within the Listener instance to be captured during troubleshooting.
+5 so that all events within the listener instance are captured during troubleshooting.

 The log files for Railgun can be found in the following locations for each supported operating system:

 railgun.conf, no further action is needed to have very verbose logs appear in syslog.

 By default, CentOS and RHEL omit many logs from